medikoo/dbjs/README.md

 # DBJS
 ## In-Memory Database Engine for JavaScript
-### The concept
+### Concept

-DBJS is kind of object-relational mapping solution, but done from _other side_, it's different from ORM solutions you may be familiar with, and stating it is ORM is probably wrong.

-* In DBJS we define models in JavaScript and in most natural for JavaScript way, using it's types, functions, prototype inheritance etc.
-* Same way we work with instances, there's no need for extra handling of `save` or `sync` operations, it's done transparently behind the scenes
-* The persistent layer that may be connected to DBJS is transparent to our work, and in normal work we don't need to deal with it directly.
-Technically persistent layer is low-level graph/key-value data representation, which you may connect to persistent database solution of your choice.
-* Schema is defined same way as data objects.
-Schema can also be mutable and propagate changes during run of application.
-Technically it's all one, living world.
-* You can mix normal JavaScript properties and values with those that are backed by DBJS
+In common application we define models in Database engine that persists our data, and then we try to resemble that in manual or more less automatic way in models written in language that we use, we connect both worlds and work like that.

+With DBJS we define models directly and just in a language, using all things that JavaScript has to offer, its types, functions, prototypal inheritance etc. and we work with it natural way.
+DBJS on the other side provides all means to observe the changes in reasonable manner.
+Persistent layer can be easily connected to end point which expresses data with low-level graph/key-value representation, and that remains transparent to our work.

 ***Important: DBJS alredy powers sophisticated projects, but it's still under heavy development.
 It's API is not yet in stable state and is subject to changes***